YuriFra/Oop-BlackJackGame/README.md

      - If the player wins the bet he gains double the amount of chips.
 - Implement the blackjack first turn rule: if the player draws 21 the first turn: he directly wins.
 If the dealer draws 21 the first turn, he wins.
 If both draw it, it is a tie.
     - When you implement both nice to have features, a blackjack means an auto win of 10 chips, a blackjack of the dealer a loss of 5 chips for the player.

-## Tips
-Be sure to check the pre made classes and the [example.php](code/example.php) file.
-This file shows how you can easily get some graphical presentation for the cards to spice up your game!